hzbcdut/AwsIotDemo/README.md

 # Android PubSub Sample

 This sample demonstrates use of the AWS IoT APIs to securely publish to and subscribe from MQTT topics.
+// 认证  keystore
 It uses Cognito authentication in conjunction with AWS IoT to create an identity (client certificate and private key) and store it in a Java keystore.

  This identity is then used to authenticate to AWS IoT.
  Once a connection to the AWS IoT platform has been established, the application presents a simple UI to publish and subscribe over MQTT.

 After certificate and private key have been added to the keystore the app will use these for future connections.

 ## Requirements

 * AndroidStudio or Eclipse
 * Android API 10 or greater

-## Using the Sample
+## Using the Sample 使用Demo
+// 导入
 1. Import the AndroidPubSub project into your IDE.
    - If you are using Android Studio:
       * From the Welcome screen, click on "Import project".